Black Atlantic Crossings: The Lives and Anti-Racist Tactics of Booker T. Washington and Manuel R. Querino

 The reason for that is immigration – and a policy of “whitening” that began in the 19th century.
 There is a large population of German descent in southern Brazil whose best-known representative nowadays is Gisele Bundschen (note the German-sounding surname!).
 It comes as a surprise to some that long before the influx of Nazis on the run after Hitler’s defeat in the mid-1940s, a much bigger wave of migrants arrived in what is now the state of Santa Catarina in the 1800s from the region now called Germany.
 There is even a city called Blumenau, founded in 1850, that holds an annual Oktoberfest.

 Many Italians settled in the Central South, and there is a large population of Italian descent in São Paulo.
-A popular soap opera, Terra Nostra (1999-2000), portrayed the stories of white immigrants from Italy who replaced black slave labour on coffee farms in São Paulo State at the turn of the nineteenth/twentieth centuries.
+A popular soap opera, Terra Nostra (1999-2000), portrayed the stories of white immigrants from Italy who replaced enslaved Black people’s labour on coffee farms in São Paulo State at the turn of the nineteenth/twentieth centuries.

 The original “three sad races” of Brazil are Amerindians, Europeans and Africans, in order of arrival, and the population that resulted from that mixture is considered “typically” Brazilian.
 For that reason, people of Asian descent, for example, may never be considered 100% Brazilian.
 A third-generation Sansei will find him or herself referred to as “Japa” because of their appearance.
 I have read of cases where Nipo-Brazilian workers in Japan – dekasseguis – feel more Brazilian outside their country than they do at home.